-There are ongoing announcements of new and expanding industries in Greenville County - most recently, for example, Bonafide Kayaks announced plans to add 76 new jobs over the next three years.
-With regard to Mauldin specifically, it should be noted BB & T have opened a 140,000 -square-foot mortgage servicing center at 825 East Butler Road (less than one mile from the site of the proposed apartments) that is reported to accommodate more than 600 employees.
+There are ongoing announcements of new and expanding industries in Greenville County - the Greenville Area Development noted at least 1,500 new jobs throughout the County in 2018, with 1,800 in 2017.
+Most recently, for example, Fuyao Glass Industry Group announced plans to add 70 new jobs at a new processing center.
+With regard to Mauldin specifically, it should be noted that BB and T have opened a 140,000 -square-foot mortgage servicing center in recent years at 825 East Butler Road (less than two miles from the site of the proposed apartments) that is reported to accommodate more than 600 employees.
+The Koops company in Mauldin announced 20 new jobs recently.

-With respect to job losses it is understand that over the 2016 to 2017 period, there have been a total of 357 losses at Amarak, Sealed Air, and Spartan Foods.
+With respect to job losses it is understood that since to 2017 period, there have been a total of 23 reported losses at Faiveley Transport (based on SC WARN notices)..